guettli/programming-guidelines/README.md

 ...
 ```

-Of course roughly the same needs to be done with http.
-But http you can cut the task into several smaller http requests.
+Of course roughly the same needs to be done with HTTP.
+But HTTP you can cut the task into several smaller HTTP requests.
 This gives the service the chance of delegating request-1 to server-a and request-2 to server-b.
-In the cloud environment containers get created and destroyed in seconds.
-It is easier without long living connection.
+In the cloud, environment containers get created and destroyed in seconds.
+It is easier without a long-living connection.

-In above case (IMAP protocol) the EXPUNGE is like a COMMIT in relational databases.It is very handy to have a transactional database to implement a service.
+In the above case (IMAP protocol) the EXPUNGE is like a COMMIT in relational databases.
+It is very handy to have a transactional database to implement a service.
 But it makes no sense to expose the transaction to the client.

 Stateless is like IPO: Input-Processing-Output.